 New landscaping that spotlights local history at Corley & Son General Store

-Here in Mt.
-Juliet, TN, and the surrounding areas, we cherish the past and all it has taught us.
-That’s why we at Master’s Landscape Design were happy to hear that the city decided to build a small museum and general store near City Hall that spotlights our history.
+We cherish the past, and all it has taught us here in Mt.
+Juliet, TN, and the surrounding areas.
+We at Master’s Landscape Design were happy to hear that the city decided to build a small museum and general store near City Hall that spotlights our history.

-Items in the museum, called Corley and Son General Store, were donated to the city by Fred Corley, who had a large collection of items after living in the area for 50 years.
-Our city manager was able to take those items, raise funds to construct the building, and bring the museum to life.
+Items in the museum, called Corley and Son General Store, were donated to the city by Fred Corley, who had an extensive collection of items after living in the area for 50 years.
+Our city manager took those items, raised funds to construct the building, and brought the museum to life.

-The items on display include Texaco signs, vintage cameras, antique Pepsi machine, and lots of other products like coffees and other goods.
-The museum is free to attend and is open 24 hours a day and also serves as an information center for the city.
+The displayed items include Texaco signs, vintage cameras, an antique Pepsi machine, and many other products like coffee and other goods.
+The museum is free to attend, is open 24 hours a day, and serves as an information center for the city.
 There’s also an old phone booth so people can see how calls were made back then.

-We were happy to be a part of this project and recently give back to the community by helping to design and install new landscaping all around the museum.
+We were happy to participate in this project and recently gave back to the community by helping design and install new landscaping all around the museum.
 We hope the job we did reflects how much we love this city and its history!

 Removing Rocks & Stones to Create a New Landscaping Bed